 Craig A. Walker

-Impact of simulated patients on physiotherapy student skill performance in cardiorespiratory: a pilot study.
+Impact of simulated patients on physiotherapy students' skill performance in cardiorespiratory practice classes: a pilot study.

 Walker, Craig A.; Roberts, Fiona E.